nabilshadman/kotlin-android-be-my-guess-app/README.md

 # kotlin-android-be-my-guess-app
-An Android app of a number guessing game, developed with Kotlin and Android Studio.
+An Android app of a number guessing game, developed with Kotlin and Android Studio

 Check out the app here!
 https://appetize.io/app/eqwdpwq956j1vqvbvu9zhvawaw